GeaRSiX/BitIt/README.md

 3. DONE!
 You should also be able to add actions.

 **Note: There must be at least 1 action, since actions[0] is used to move past the start screen.**

-## Animations

-I found myself writing a lot of animation loops and images for the 5x5 LED matrix, so I put them into img.h.
-The images are MicroBitImage objects and all have comments showing exactly what they output.
-The animations are functions which use the defined images and also have comments explaining exactly what they do.

 ## Build